ptbjack/Library/Mi/Main/Death drive.md

 * Death drive can eventually shift life's fundamental goal of returning to the inanimate.
     * Establishes the ways of returning to inorganic existence other than those which are immanent in the organism itself.
     * Death drive is what makes it possible for us to die differently.

+[[Brassier]]: the separation of organic inside and inorganic outside is achieved at the price of the death of part of the primitive organism itself.[^5]
+ * Death drive is the trace of the scission (primordial death): the scission cannot be bound because it remains the unbindable excess that makes binding possible.
+* Third element, death, preconditions the opposition of life and death and is presupposed by it.
+* "Life wants to return to the inanimate": life has nowhere to return to except that with the lack of which it has come to life.
+* the excess of the death drive is the trace of the aboriginal [[trauma]] prior to experience, **[[repetition]] (of empirically traumatic experience) is a means of awakening anxiety in order to master and "bind" the excess.**
 ---
 # References